masak/alma/spec/04-declarations.md

                         <semicolon>
 ```

-For more about macros, including how they are invoked, see [Chapter 12:
+For more about macros, including how they are invoked, see [Chapter 13:
-Macros](12-macros.md).
+Macros](13-macros.md).

 ## 4.4 Class declaration

 A _class declaration_ adds a new name to a scope, and binds it to a class.

+For more about classes, see [Chapter 6: Classes](06-classes.md).

 ## 4.5 Interface declaration

 An _interface declaration_ adds a new name to a scope, and binds it to an
 interface.

+For more about interfaces, see [Chapter 6: Classes](06-classes.md).

 ## 4.6 Enum declaration

 An _enum declaration_ adds a new name to a scope, and binds it to an enum.

+For more about enum declarations, see [Chapter 7: Enums](07-enums.md).

 ## 4.7 Import directive